Quick Answer

 Turnitin’s AI writing check is a classifier built into the submission platform.
 When you submit a paper, it runs your text through a model that assigns each segment a probability score - human or AI.
 The final percentage appears on the instructor’s report.

-Turnitin launched it in April 2023, starting with GPT-3.5 and GPT-4 output.
-By 2026, the model covers Claude 4, Gemini 2, and Llama-family text.
-The company reports a false positive rate under 1% at its 80% confidence threshold - but researchers at Stanford HAI and other institutions have found higher false positive rates in real-world academic use, most often for non-native English writers.
+Turnitin launched it in April 2023 and now covers GPT-4, Claude, Gemini, and Llama-family text.
+Researchers at Stanford HAI and other institutions have found false positives in academic use, most often for non-native English writers.

 How does Turnitin’s AI checker work?